openstate/open-cultuur-data/INSTALL.rst

 Using Vagrant
 =============

-Using `Vagrant <http://www.vagrantup.com/>`_ is by far the easiest way to quickly spin up a development environment and get started with contributing to the Open Cultuur Data API.
+Using `Vagrant <http://www.vagrantup.com/>`_ is by far the easiest way to spin up a development environment and get started with contributing to the Open Cultuur Data API.

 1. Clone the OCD git repository::